 Our Story

-There is absolutely a need for Kindred Box, and I've known this for a very long time mainly because I paid out-of-pocket for my ostomy supplies.
+There is absolutely a need for Kindred Box, and I've known this for decades, mainly because I used to pay out-of-pocket (retail) for my ostomy supplies.

 In 1994, at age 21, I underwent permanent ileostomy surgery for Crohn's disease.
-In my 20s and 30s, paying for essential supplies was a heavy financial burden.
-I was insured through my employer, but the policy wouldn’t cover durable medical equipment (DME) without meeting a high deductible.
+In my 20s and 30s, paying for these essential supplies was a heavy financial burden.
+My employer insured me, but the policy wouldn’t cover durable medical equipment (DME) without first meeting a high deductible.
 I’ll never forget the feeling of desperately needing help.
 I thought, is this the way it will be for the rest of my life?

-During those decades I educated myself about health insurance.
-Over the years, I’ve had high deductibles.
-I’ve had co-pays.
-I’ve had private pay insurance.
-I’ve been dropped for a so-called “pre-existing condition” that didn’t exist for years.
-I’ve gone without coverage.
-The bottom line is… America doesn't have a healthcare system; it has a health insurance system which is very confusing and can be extremely expensive.
+During those decades, I educated myself about health insurance.
+Over the years, I’ve had high deductibles, co-pays, and private pay insurance.
+I’ve also been dropped for having a “pre-existing condition."
+I had a brief period without insurance coverage.
+The bottom line is. . .
+America doesn't have a healthcare system; it has a health insurance system that is very confusing and can be extremely expensive.

 This article says, “The annual ostomy product costs per patient are estimated to be $1,000 to $1,200 on average globally.”
-That sounds about right if you’re insured with a co-pay, but that figure can be significantly higher for those who are not insured or underinsured.
+That sounds right if you have outstanding insurance with a nominal co-pay, but that figure can be significantly higher for those not insured or underinsured.

 Reading messages from people struggling to afford their supplies was upsetting.
 It motivated me to take action and do something.

-What can I do to help people in America who cannot afford ostomy supplies?
+How can I help people in America who cannot afford ostomy supplies?

-The answer came loud and clear: Collect as many donations as possible and get these supplies into the hands of people who need them.
+The answer came loud and clear: Collect as many donations as possible and get these supplies to the people who need them most.
 An undertaking that was not so clear.

 Looking at my finances, another question came up.
-How do you start a charity without funding?
-The answer: You just start.
+How do you start a charity without proper funding?
+The answer is: You just start.

-I asked many supporters to help us out.
+I asked many patrons to help us get started.
 Caring nurses contributed.
-Companies and foundations donated money.
-Families of loved ones who passed donated supplies (our Kindred Spirits).
-All this generosity is why Kindred Box exists.
-Kindred meaning alike, connected, as in. . . we are in this together!
+Companies and foundations gave money.
+Families of loved ones who passed (affectionately known as our Kindred Spirits) donated their excess supplies.
+All of this generosity is why Kindred Box exists.
+Kindred meaning alike and connected, as in. . . we are in this together!

 When you hear firsthand the impact Kindred Box has made in someone’s life, it's the best feeling in the world.